 - 2018 Rebecca R, Vanderpool, PhD

 - 2017 Kristian Kragholm, MD, PhD

 - 2014 Kotaro Kida

 - 2012 Theresa Olasveengen

-- All applicants for the award must be partners of the Council on Cardiopulmonary, Critical Care, Pulmonary & Resuscitation (3CPR) at the time of application.
-If you need to become an AHA Professional Partner, you should do so by May 30 for your partner account to be processed in time for the application submission deadline.
-Learn more about becoming a AHA Professional Partner.
+- All applicants for the award must be members of the Council on Cardiopulmonary, Critical Care, Pulmonary & Resuscitation (3CPR) at the time of application.
+If you need to become an AHA Professional Member, you should do so by May 30 for your member account to be processed in time for the application submission deadline.
+Learn more about becoming a AHA Professional Member.